Skip to main content

 What is a Campaign?

-- Sending List: Which phone number to send from
+• Sending Lists: Which phone numbers to send from

 Campaign Types